sarthakkurothe/slidely_backend/README.md

-#Slidely Backend - Form Submission
+# Slidely Backend - Form Submission

-This is the backend for the Submissions project.
+This is the backend for the Form Submission.
 It is built using Node.js and Express, and it allows for the creation, reading, updating, and deletion of submissions.
 It also supports searching submissions by email.

 ## Features

 - Submit a new form
 - Read a specific submission
+- Read all submissions
 - Edit a submission
 - Delete a submission
 - Search for submissions by email